Xia0ben/rosdocked/README.md

 The following instructions are inspired by the [official getting started tutorial](http://wiki.ros.org/pepper/Tutorials).

-Finally, to get started with Pepper, once the container is launched and you are sshed in it start a roscore :
+Finally, to get started with Pepper, once the container is launched and you are logged in it start a roscore :

 ```
 # Inside the container